Queen regnant

 A queen regnant possesses all the powers, such as they may be, of the monarchy, whereas a queen consort or queen regent shares her spouse's or child's rank and titles but does not share the sovereignty of her spouse or child.
 The husband of a queen regnant traditionally does not share the queen regnant’s rank, title, or sovereignty and usually holds a lower princely title.
 However, the concept of a king consort is not unheard of in both contemporary and historical periods.

 A queen dowager or empress dowager is the widow of a king or emperor; a queen mother is a queen dowager who is also the mother of a reigning sovereign.

-Since the abdication of Margrethe II of Denmark on 14 January 2024, there are currently no female sovereigns in the world.
-This is the first time this has been the case in over 200 years.
+Since the abdication of Margrethe II of Denmark on 14 January 2024 at age 83, there are currently no sole female sovereigns in the world.